shopware/docs/guides/hosting/installation-updates/deployments/deployment-with-deployer.md

 This article explains the fundamental steps it takes, to deploy Shopware 6 to a certain infrastructure, focussing on continuous deployment using [GitLab CI](https://docs.gitlab.com/ee/ci/) and [Deployer](https://deployer.org/).
 [Deployer](https://deployer.org/) is a deployment tool written in PHP.

-This "certain infrastructure" will be called "target server" in the following.
+{% hint style="info" %} This "certain infrastructure" will be called "target server" in the following. {% endhint %}

 ## Video